weaviate/weaviate-io/developers/weaviate/search/basics.md

 ## Retrieve the object `vector`

-To retrieve the object vector, specify the vector in your query.
+You can retrieve the object vector as shown below.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">